 This is a guide to some of the most common beer brewing additives used in home beer making.

 These additives, often called “fining agents,” help to improve the clarity of your homebrew:

 - Irish Moss – A coagulant added at the end of the boil, Irish Moss helps proteins form into clumps and settle out of suspension.
-For a five-gallon batch, add a 1/2 tablespoon during the last 15 minutes of the boil.
-Made from seaweed, Irish Moss is sometime referred to as “carrageenan.”
+For a five-gallon batch, add 1/2 tablespoon during the last 15 minutes of the boil.
+Made from seaweed, Irish Moss is sometimes referred to as “carrageenan.”
 Of these beer brewing additives, it’s the most commonly used.

 - Gelatin – Gelatin is a colorless and tasteless compound that attaches to negatively-charged particles in your beer, helping them settle out of suspension.
 For a five-gallon batch, dissolve 1 teaspoon of gelatin in 1 cup of hot, pre-boiled water.
-Once dissolved, let cool and pour into secondary fermenter, racking your beer on top of it.
+Once dissolved, let cool and pour into the secondary fermenter, racking your beer on top of it.
 Gelatin is derived from animal collagen, so don’t feed to your vegetarian friends!